 I spend one hour each night watching television.
 Mostly dark series like Killing Eve, Ozark, or Shameless but none as detrimental to my hair as a Hallmark Christmas movie.
 I blame the Hallmark franchise of Christmas movies on this …

 It starts in November, and by December I can’t help myself.
 I wake up one morning and decide I’m going to have to curl my hair.
 It’s not a thought so much as a compulsion after watching hours and hours of Hallmark starlets, with a head full of not too uptight, not too loose curls.
-I’ve never like curls.
+I’ve never liked curls.
 They’re too curly for me.
 I’ve never liked Christmas sweaters, dainty necklaces or saying Oh Gosh but after a month of watching I enter what I assume is some sort of Hallmark hypnosis.

 This is how I end up curling my hair.
 Once or twice a year I give it a shot, it fails in a rather epic way and I walk around for the rest of the day as if this is a totally normal and good look for me.
 The next morning I retire the ambition of curls until the next round of Hallmark seasonal movies comes on television.